FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

 Parameters act as variables inside a method.
 A constructor is a special method that initializes our *ResetOdometry* command object.
 If we want to use the *Drivetrain* object with the other *ResetOdometry* methods, then we're going need to assign it as an attribute of the command.
 So, place the following inside the constructor.

-    this.drive = drive;
+    m_drive = drive;

-We need of course to define the `this.drive` variable, so place this above the contructor but inside of the *ResetOdometry* class.
+We need of course to define the `m_drive` variable, so place this above the contructor but inside of the *ResetOdometry* class.
 You're also going to need to import the *Drivetrain* class.

-    private final Drivetrain drive;
+    private final Drivetrain m_drive;

 The *Drivetrain* is added to the command as a requirement.
 This will prevent any other commands from using the *Drivetrain* subsystem while this command is executing.